-The Fair Isaac Company calculates your FICO score on the summary of your total credit history.
-The score ranges from 300 to 850, with most people traditionally having a score of 650.
-In recent years, however, some people have seen their score drop dramatically because of job loss, charged off credit card accounts, or credit card accounts that were closed because they don't carry a balance.
-Some of the pieces in reviewing your FICO score are:
+The Fair Isaac Company bases your FICO score on the summary of your total credit history.
+The score ranges from 300 to 850, with most people normally having a score of 650.
+Job loss has been common in the last few years, but FICO scores aren't necessarily adjusted "on a curve."
+A low score is just that and often means you can't get a decent interest rate.
+Some of the factors in determining your FICO score include:

 - Credit to Debt Ratio — How much do you owe versus your available credit?

-When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
-Your FICO score gives lenders an insight into what type of borrower you'll be solely because of your credit history.
-You'll need a score of at least 700 to get a satisfactory interest rate.
-If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double that of someone having a near perfect credit score.
+Lenders want to make sure that allowing you a loan is a safe move.
+Your FICO score gives lenders an insight into what type of borrower you are based solely on your credit history.
+You'll need a score of at least 740 to get a decent interest rate.
+You can qualify for a loan with a lower score, but the interest accrued over time could be more than double the amount of someone having a near perfect FICO score.

-We're used to working with all tiers of FICO scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+Getting your credit in order is the best way to ease into buying a home.
+Call us at (407) 996-3200 and we can help you get on the right track to the home of your dreams.

-How do you boost your credit score?
-Improving your FICO score takes time.
-It can be hard to make a significant change in your FICO score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The most important thing is to know your FICO score.
-You'll improve your credit score by using these tips:
+There are ways to raise your score.
+Building your FICO score takes time.
+It can be hard to make a significant change in your credit score with small changes, but your score can improve in a year by monitoring your credit report and by wisely using credit.
+The best way to do this is to know your FICO score.
+Here are some ways you can improve your credit score:

 - Ensure that your credit history is correct.
-If you find mistakes on your credit report, write to the bureau asking that the item be removed.
+If you find incorrect items on your credit report, write to the bureau requesting that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Even out your debt.
+- Spread your debt around.
 At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is at the limit and have your remaining cards at a zero balance.
-It's better to have each of your cards at about 30% of their credit limit than to have all of your debt taking up the balance a single card.
+But, you steer clear of having one card that is holding the maximum and have the rest of your cards at a zero balance.
+It's better to have each of your cards at about 30% of their credit limit than to have the majority of your debt taking up the balance a single card.

-- Apply for service station cards or department store credit.
-For those who have no credit or less-than-stellar credit, store credit cards and gas credit cards are ways to begin your credit history, increase your spending limits and keep up your payments, which will raise your FICO score.
-You must always beware of carrying a large balance for too long because these types of cards usually have a steeper interest rate.
+- Apply for gas cards or store credit.
+For those who have non-existent credit or less-than-stellar credit, chain store credit cards and gas credit cards are ways to establish your credit history, increase your credit limits and have a solid payment history, which will raise your FICO score.
+You must always beware of holding a high balance for too long because these types of cards traditionally have a higher interest rate.

-- Keep your cards in rotation.
+- Keep your cards active.
 Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
-But, pay them off in no more than two or three payments.
+But, make sure you pay them off in no more than two or three payments.

-Knowing the methods you can use to raise your credit score, you're one step closer to becoming a homeowner.
-Remember that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid a negative mark on your credit score.
+Knowing the ways you can raise your FICO score, you're one step closer to becoming a homeowner.
+Keep in mind that when it's time to apply for a loan to purchase a home, you'll want to keep your lender applications within a two-week window to avoid damaging your credit score.
 With the help of RE/MAX Town Centre, the loan process can be a stress-free experience so you, too, can achieve home ownership.